 The TIF was created by the Aldus Corporation (a software company known for the development of PageMaker) for use in desktop publishing.
 The latest version for TIF formatting is version 6.0 which was developed in 1992.
 In 1994, Adobe acquired the Aldus Corporation.
 Since then, minor technical notes and extensions have been added to the format.
 Several specifications have been based on the most recent TIF 6.0, such as TIFF/EP, TIFF/IT, TIFF-F, and TIFF-FX.

 TIF formatting was created to attempt to get desktop scanners and developers to unanimously agree on a common image file format during a time when lots of image file formats existed.
 TIF formatting since then has become extensively used across a variety of creative fields and even used in geo-mapping.
 Geographers have created a public domain Metabase that uses a specific type of TIFF file, a geoTIFF.

 At inception, TIF files only supported black and white images, but later adapted and included the color palette.
 Fun fact, the color palette was only introduced in the 5.0 revision in 1988.

-Review: what is a TIF file?
+Review: What is a TIF file?

-TIF files are files used in publishing and other graphic design areas for its ability to implement depth of color.
+TIF files are files used in publishing and other graphic design areas for their ability to implement depth of color.
 It’s the universal file for desktop image file scanning and can either be compressed or uncompressed.

 To find out how Rubex by eFileCabinet can store any type of file, fill out the form below to view a free demo.